Skip to main content

 If your home is worth $400,000 and you’re planning a $50,000 kitchen remodel, you need that kitchen to add at least $50,000 in value just to break even — and that’s a 100% return, which only minor remodels achieve at the national level.
 A $50,000 remodel will likely return $25,000–$35,000 at resale (50–70% ROI).

 That doesn’t make it a bad investment.
 It means $15,000–$25,000 of that spend is paying for the years you’ll enjoy the kitchen yourself.
-If you’re planning to stay in your home for 5+ years, that daily enjoyment has real value — 95% of homeowners who complete a kitchen renovation report significantly increased home enjoyment.
+If you’re planning to stay in your home for 5+ years, that daily enjoyment has real value — the NARI 2024 Remodeling Impact Report (joint with NAR Research) found that kitchen renovations score among the highest “joy scores” of any interior remodel, with the overwhelming majority of homeowners reporting significantly increased home enjoyment after completion.

 The real question isn’t “Will I get my money back?”
 It’s “How much of this investment is for resale value, and how much is for me?”
 Knowing that number before you start changes how you make decisions throughout the project.